rjarea51/StratuxHud/readme.md

 ## In Flight Controls
 In order to change the windows I use the gesture control project from NEVMA https://www.hackster.io/platisd/nevma-gesture-control-for-the-masses-9cff03 I use the proximity script since it is less touchy.
-So you will have to scroll through the windows You will also have to chage in "heads_up_display.py" becouse I cont find a plus key in Arduino
+So you will have to scroll through the windows.
+You will also have to make chages in "heads_up_display.py" because I can't find a plus key in Arduino

 if event.key in [pygame.K_KP_PLUS, pygame.K_PLUS]:
 to
 if event.key in [pygame.K_RIGHT:

+Sketch:

 #include <SparkFun_APDS9960.h>
 #include <Keyboard.h>